neonevm/neon-evm.docs/docs/operating/accounts.md

 - Solana-Blocks-for-Finalization = 32 (see above)

 SOLs-for-Holders = Rent-Exempt-Balance * Number-of-Holders
-- Rent-Exempt-Balance = 1.82541312 SOL (see Solana standar rent calcs below)
+- Rent-Exempt-Balance = 1.82541312 SOL (see Solana standard rent calcs in the tab above)

 Number-of-Holders-per-Operator-key = Number-of-Holders / Number-of-Operator-keys
 :::